studentmediene/Barteguiden/README.md

 - How to start web servers manually?
 - Create a short summary how the server is structured (nginx/node)
 - Read NSHipster post about what to include in a README
-- Special requiremenst for the production server?
+- Special requirements for the production server?
 (Eventually remove the installation guide on Google Drive)